mr-jonesandme/x4f_event_driven_news/README.md

 Place the 'event_driven_news' folder into your X4 Foundations extensions folder

+## Known Issues
+On initial game startup, you will receive faction HQ destruction news events.
+I'm aware of this issue and need to add in some kind of timer to suppress the very first, but not subsequent, faction HQ change events

 ## Feeds and Events
 Currently, there is one active feed - GNN